-In this section, we introduce ML-CAQR and ML-CALU, two multilevel algorithms for computing the QR and the LU factorizations of a dense matrix A. These multilevel algorithms heavily rely on their respective 1-level communication optimal algorithms, CAQR and CALU, and can be seen as a recursive version of these algorithms.
-ML-CAQR and ML-CALU recursive layout naturally allows for local elimination trees adapted to fit hierarchical platforms, thus reducing the communication needs at each level of the hierarchy.
+In this section we introduce ML-CAQR, a multilevel algorithm for computing the QR factorization of a dense matrix A. This multilevel algorithm heavily rely on its 1-level communication optimal algorithm CAQR, and can be seen as a recursive version of this algorithm.
+ML-CAQR recursive layout naturally allows for local elimination trees adapted to fit hierarchical platforms, thus reducing the communication needs at each level of the hierarchy.
+ML-CAQR is targeting large scale hierarchical platforms.
+The focus is set on keeping the communication requirements as low as possible at every level of the hierarchy, like CAQR on platforms with one level of parallelism.

-Fig. 3: Structure of the Householder reflectors
+Fig. 2.
+Structure of the Householder reflectors